 - Concept House Embassy

 - 21PR Concept Store

 - YOYO Objects

 Fairs, Parties and Pilgrimages in Príncipe Real:

-- Príñcipe Real Biological Products Fair: also known as the Príncipe Real Biological Market, it takes place every Saturday between 9 am and 3 pm in Jardim do Príncipe Real
+- Prince Real Biological Products Fair: also known as Príncipe Real Biological Market, takes place every Saturday between 9:00 am and 3:00 pm in the Príncipe Real Garden

-- Try Fest: electronic music and urban art festival that takes place annually in Picadeiro do Príncipe Real in May
+- Try Fest: electronic music and urban art festival held annually at Picadeiro do Príncipe Real in May